conan-io/docs/devops/package_promotions.rst

 "testing" to the "release" repository.

 There are different ways to implement and execute a package promotion.
-Artifactoy has some APIs that can be used to move individual files or folders.
+Artifactory has some APIs that can be used to move individual files or folders.
 The `Conan extensions repository <https://github.com/conan-io/conan-extensions>`_ contains the ``conan art:promote`` command that can be used to promote Conan "package lists" from one server repository to another repository.